docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 === "`PersistentVolumeClaim`"

     To persist data externally from the DMS container, configure a `PersistentVolumeClaim` (PVC).
-Make sure you have a storage provisioner and that you choose the correct `storageClassName`.
+Make sure you have a storage system (like Longhorn, Rook, etc.) and that you choose the correct `storageClassName` (according to your storage system).

     ```yaml
     ---